Retrospectives – Suikoden series, part 1

 Alex Kidd in the Enchanted Castle (Sega Genesis): A horrible game.
 I have no idea who is deciding what titles are released for the Genesis, but they should be fired.
 Seriously … Alex Kidd?!?
 Before Earthworm Jim, the NHL series, Road Rash, etc.?
 This game is worthless.

 Bravoman (TG16): Another good game for the TurboGraphix this week.
-Bravoman is a platformer that moved between classic side-scrolling play and pseudo-3D shooting levels (think 3D World Runner for the NES) with some great level design and perspective tricks. → Read the rest
+Bravoman is a platformer that moved between classic side-scrolling play and pseudo-3D shooting levels (think 3D World Runner for the NES) with some great level design and perspective tricks.
+As the titular hero, you use your Stretch Armstrong-like appendages to battle the army of Dr. Bomb.
+Quite fun and a worth the money.

 Series Retrospective: Tekken